RiftCodes/privacy-policies/CarDue_Privacy.md

 ---

-## 6. Notifications
+## 6. Notifications & home screen widgets

-If you enable reminders, CareDue schedules **local notifications** on the device.
+**Notifications:** If you enable reminders, CareDue schedules **local notifications** on the device.
 Notification content reflects your assets and due items.
 You can disable reminders in App settings and/or system notification settings.

+**Home screen widgets (Android):** Optional widgets (due glance, next due, quick actions) show summaries from your **local** CareDue data.
+Widget preferences are stored on your device.
+Widgets do not upload your diary to CareDue servers in the current version.

 ---